Ebuube/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The file 15-countthatword is a script that displays the number of lines that contain the patter \"bin\" in the file /etc/passwd

+The file 16-whatsnext displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.